-1. General
+1.1 General

-Broadcasters have a responsibility to avoid unfairness to individuals or organisations featured in programmes in particular through the use of inaccurate information or distortion; for example, by the unfair selection or juxtaposition of material taken out of context, whether specially recorded for a programme, or taken from library or other sources.
-Broadcasters should avoid creating doubts on the audiences part as to what they are being shown if it could mislead the audience in a way which would be unfair to those featured in the programme.
+Broadcasters and Publishers have a responsibility to avoid unfairness to individuals or organisations featured in broadcasts, programmes and published materials, in particular through the use of inaccurate information or distortion; for example, by the unfair selection or juxtaposition of material taken out of context, whether specially recorded for a programme, or taken from library or other sources.
+Broadcasters and Publishers should avoid creating doubts on the audience's part as to what they are being shown if it could mislead the audience in a way which would be unfair to those featured in the programme.

-2. Dealing Fairly with Contributors
+1.2 Dealing Fairly with Contributors

-From the outset, broadcasters should ensure that all programme-makers, whether in-house or independent, understand the need to be straightforward and fair in their dealings with potential participants in factual programmes, in particular by making clear, wherever practicable, the nature of the programme and its purpose and, whenever appropriate, the nature of their contractual rights.
-Many potential contributors will be unfamiliar with broadcasting and therefore may not share assumptions about programme-making that broadcasters regard as obvious.
+From the outset, Broadcasters should ensure that all programme-makers, whether in-house or independent, understand the need to be straightforward and fair in their dealings with potential participants in factual programme, in particular by making clear, wherever practicable, the nature of the programme and its purpose and, whenever appropriate, the nature of their contractual rights.
+Many potential contributors will be unfamiliar with broadcasting and therefore may not share assumptions about programme-making that Broadcasters regard as obvious.

-3. Accuracy
+1.3 Accuracy

-Broadcasters should take special care when their programmes are capable of adversely affecting the reputation of individuals, companies or other organisations.
-Broadcasters should take all reasonable care to satisfy themselves that all material facts have been considered before transmission and so far as possible are fairly presented.
+Broadcasters and Publishers should take special care when their programmes are capable of adversely affecting the reputation of individuals, companies or other organisations.
+Broadcasters and Publishers should take all reasonable care to satisfy themselves that all material facts have been considered before transmission and so far as possible are fairly presented.

-4. Correction and Apology
+1.4 Correction and Apology

-Whenever the broadcaster recognises that a broadcast has been unfair, if the person affected so wishes, it should be corrected promptly with due prominence unless there are compelling legal reasons not to do so.
-An apology should also be broadcast whenever appropriate.
+Whenever the Broadcaster or Publisher recognises that a broadcast or publication has been unfair, if the person affected so wishes, it should be corrected promptly with due prominence unless there are compelling legal reasons not to do so.
+An apology should also be broadcast or published whenever appropriate.

-5. Opportunity to Contribute
+1.5 Opportunity to Contribute

-Where a programme alleges wrongdoing or incompetence, or contains a damaging critique of an individual or organisation, those criticised should normally be given an appropriate and timely opportunity to respond to or comment on the arguments and evidence contained within that programme.
+Where a programme or publication alleges wrongdoing or incompetence, or contains a damaging critique of an individual or organisation, those criticised should normally be given an appropriate and timely opportunity to respond to or comment on the arguments and evidence contained within that programme.

-6. Non-Participation
+1.6 Non-Participation

-Anyone has the right to refuse to participate in a programme, but the refusal of an individual or organisation to take part should not normally prevent the programme from going ahead.
+Anyone has the right to refuse to participate in a programme or publication, but the refusal of an individual or organisation to take part should not normally prevent the programme or publication from going ahead.
 However where an individual or organisation is mentioned or discussed in their absence, care should be taken to ensure that their views are not misrepresented.